simoninireland/epydemic/doc/synchronousdynamics.rst

   "fire-able" at the start of the timestep; they may not actually be fired if a previous (in the same timestep) has removed the event's element from the locus.
+* The number of events fired is updated.
 * The current simulation time is updated.
 * This continues until the process indicates that it has reached equilibrium, as determined by :meth:`Process.atEqulibrium`.